Ture Malmgren: Career

 In 1899, he began construction on the grand Tureborg Castle, named after himself.
 The mock castle, inspired by his German voyages in his youth and located atop a hill overlooking Villa Elfkullen, was finished in 1912.
 It consisted of, among other things, almost forty different rooms, a great hall with rough stone pillars, several towers, balconies, and tall stone walls.
 Typical of Malmgren's style, a secret passage was included, activated by pressing a hidden button on a wooden panel.
 All this was built without the use of a proper set of blueprints, employing Rhine Valley postcards instead.
 Malmgren held many grand feasts inspired by the national romanticism of the time in the castle, featuring for example fully roasted pigs and mead served in wooden tankards.
 Suffering from strong herpetophobia, Malmgren saw himself forced to clear the site of his castle from snakes, paying 1 krona and 25 öre – the cost of a litre of brännvin at the time – to every local who could produce a dead reptile.

 Politically engaged from the very beginning, and somewhat of a localist and regionalist, Malmgren was very active in the politics of Uddevalla Municipality.
 In 1890 he became the first chairman of Uddevalla Suffrage Association (Uddevalla rösträttsförening), the first predecessor of the developing Swedish labour movement in the city.
 Decades before the introduction of women's suffrage/universal suffrage in Sweden, Malmgren was a fierce proponent of it.
 Other measures he supported was the improvement of social care, increased compulsory education, shorter working time, and the introduction of state pensions for workers.
 He was sympathetic to the right to strike, "as we must admit that the strike at times has been the only means through which the workers have been able to procure justice."
 Also a staunch republican and opponent of the monarchy, he caused a minor scandal when Gustaf V came to visit Uddevalla on 31 August 1915 by first refusing to attend the King's inauguration of a statue depicting Charles X Gustav leading the March across the Belts during the Second Northern War, and – after being convinced to attend – leaving the ceremony early, ahead of the King's departure.
 After gradually retiring from the day-to-day business of his increasingly successful newspaper, he spent several years as Chairman of the Uddevalla City Assembly.

-Malmgren was also active in a number of nonprofit organizations with more or less political purposes, among them theatre groups, tree planting associations, and the massive temperance movement – at least until his candidacy for the movement's Chairmanship in Uddevalla failed, and he became an avid wine connoisseur instead.
+Malmgren was also active in a number of nonprofit organizations with more or less political purposes, among them theater groups, tree planting associations, and the massive temperance movement – at least until his candidacy for the movement's Chairmanship in Uddevalla failed, and he became an avid wine connoisseur instead.